pulumi/pulumi-java/README.md

 ## Welcome

-* **[Get Started with Pulumi using Java](#getting-started): Deploy a simple application in AWS, Azure, Google Cloud or Kubernetes using Pulumi to describe the desired infrastructure using Java
+* **[Get Started with Pulumi using Java](#getting-started)**: Deploy a simple application in AWS, Azure, Google Cloud or Kubernetes using Pulumi to describe the desired infrastructure using Java

 * **[Examples](https://github.com/pulumi/examples)**: Browse Java examples across many clouds and scenarios including containers, serverless, and infrastructure.